SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 This target is interpreted to cover research about
 * Increasing economic productivity through diversification, technological upgrading and innovation.

-The focus is on economic productivity in general, and the two latter aspects, high-value added and labour-intensive sectors, are treated as examples and included in the search strings but not in the interpretation.
+The focus is on economic productivity in general, and the two latter aspects, high-value added and labour-intensive sectors, are only considered as examples.
+Economic productivity is focused on the value of output (GDP) related to labour and resource input (see indicator 8.2.1).
+The main focus is productivity related to diversification, technology and innovation.

 #### Phrase 1

 This phrase is about increasing economic productivity through diversification, technological upgrading and innovation.
-The general structure is *action + productivity + aspects*
+The general structure is *action + productivity + aspects of productivity*
 ```py
 TS=
 (